paluh/purescript-homogeneous/README.md

 ```

 To use instances from `Homogeneous.Record` we need to wrap our record using a smart constructor `homogeneous`.
 To go back we unwrap it using `toRecord`.
-Both the functions are really "cheap" underneath.
+Both functions are really "cheap" underneath.

 ```purescript
     hr = Homogeneous.Record.homogeneous r